spec-framework/documentation/output/book.md

-    Note: For Ben: It is unclear which of these three the "the behavioral methods acting directly on these elements" are.
-It seems there are 4 types of public API methods?
-What is the pragma for these guys?

 ###3\.1\.
 Meta information for getters

 The pragma for getters is always
 *<api: \#inspect>*\.

-    Note: For Ben: I understand this is literally always #inspect. #inspect is not just a random example, it should never be #read, #getter or some such.
-I hope I am right.
-If I am wrong, clarify in the text plz

 For example, the code in
 [3\.1](#ex_api_getter) shows how the
 *action*  method in